 Research has shown, time and time again, that stress can affect both our physical and mental health.
 One of the processes that is significantly affected by chronic stress is memory, but there may be an easy way to help our brain to fight this damage.

-Normally, memories are formed and stored when new synapses — or the connections between neurons — are established and gradually strengthened over time.
+Normally, memories are formed and stored when new synapses — or the connections between neurons — are established and

 This process is called long-term potentiation (LTP).

 Recently, researchers from Brigham Young University in Provo, UT, have studied the effects of exercise on memory under conditions of stress.
 Their study, which was conducted on male mice, revealed that some forms of exercise — running, especially — could have a protective effect on the brain, thereby decreasing the impact of chronic stress on memory.

 Running and other types of exercise have already been shown to help people manage or prevent depression, keep the brain healthy for longer, and alter our “cocktail” of gut bacteria, as we have reported on Medical News Today.